aileks/Veridian/README.md

-# Veridian: A Containerized SQL Data Warehouse
+# Veridian: A Containerized PostgreSQL Data Warehouse

 Veridian is a containerized SQL data-warehouse project that demonstrates a simple ETL pipeline, database initialization scripts, and automated data-quality tests.
 The project runs locally inside Docker using the provided Compose configuration and a Postgres database.